chase-seibert/engineering-manager-blogs/README.md

 The code that does the aggregation is here: https://github.com/chase-seibert/rsscombine

-There is a cache timeout of one hour on adding new feeds, and updating feeds.
+There is a cache timeout of one day on adding new feeds, and updating feeds.